 Both business and non-business majors may elect to complete a minor in economics.
-This 18-credit minor consists of the three core courses in economics (ECON 1402, 1403 and 2408) plus one required course (either ECON 2420 or 2421) and two economics electives.
+This 18-credit minor consists of the two core courses in economics (ECON 1402 and 1403), plus one required course (either ECON 2420 or 2421) and three economics electives (ECON 2408 can be one of these electives).

 Many of our full-time faculty have attended top Ph.D. programs and are in demand as lecturers, consultants and media experts.
 Stillman School faculty provide an academic experience characterized by high faculty-student engagement, often partnering with students on research and other projects.